 Adverse manufacturing, supply, and strategic transaction and investment impacts.
-The COVID-19 pandemic is adversely affecting, and is expected to continue to adversely affect, our business and operations, including our manufacturing operations, bookings and sales, construction, and installation, and may adversely affect our ability to continue to invest in all of our planned research and development and other initiatives.
-Consistent with actions taken or recommended by governmental authorities, we temporarily idled our solar cell and module production lines located at our manufacturing facilities in the Philippines, France, Malaysia, Mexico, and the U.S. Our factories in France, Malaysia, and the U.S. are beginning to resume production as of early May, and we expect our remaining manufacturing facilities to come back online in the coming weeks.
-A return to production to prior levels may take a significant period of time, and may be dependent on similar plans from our suppliers, and we may face disruptions to the timing, capacity, and efficiency of our solar cell and module production lines, which in turn may restrict our ability to match product supplies to customer demand.
+The COVID-19 pandemic is adversely affecting, and is expected to continue to adversely affect, our business and operations, including our manufacturing operations, bookings and sales, and may adversely affect our ability to continue to invest in all of our planned research and development and other initiatives.
+Consistent with actions taken or recommended by governmental authorities, we temporarily idled our solar cell and module production lines located at our manufacturing facilities in the Philippines, France, Malaysia and Mexico.
+All of our factories have resumed production as of May 2020 in accordance with the relevant local restrictions and with additional safety measures to protect our employees.
+However, a return to production to prior levels may take a significant period of time, and may be dependent on similar plans from our suppliers, and we may face disruptions to the timing, capacity, and efficiency of our solar cell and module production lines, which in turn may restrict our ability to match product supplies to customer demand.
+In addition, new governmental orders and restrictions may be issued in some locations if the pandemic recurs or worsens.
 During a prolonged reduction in manufacturing operations or demand, the business and financial condition of our suppliers and customers may deteriorate, resulting in liquidity challenges, bankruptcies, permanent discontinuation of operations, or an inability to make timely deliveries or payments to us.
 Our suppliers and vendors may also request new or changed credit terms, which could effectively increase the prices we pay for raw materials and supplies.

-The COVID-19 pandemic may adversely affect our ability to engage in strategic acquisitions, divestitures, joint ventures, or other transactions, including the spin-off of our Maxeon Solar business, by limiting our ability to obtain, or obtain in a timely manner and on acceptable terms, approvals from governmental authorities or works councils; by resulting in the delay of necessary corporate or lender approvals; limiting the ability or willingness of our counterparties to consummate transactions; delaying our ability to achieve synergies, integrate IT infrastructure, technologies or products; and delaying the hiring, or impairing the retention and integration, of key technical, management, sales, and other personnel.
-Additionally, although we continue to invest in our storage and digital initiatives and other research and development initiatives, including the development of our next generation Maxeon technology, we cannot be certain whether we will realize the anticipated value of such investments, or realize the anticipated value within previously predicted time frames, in light of the economic uncertainty caused by the COVID-19 pandemic and steps we have taken in response to reduce workweek length and promote social distancing and remote work for employees.
+Although we continue to invest in research and development initiatives, including for development of our Maxeon 7 technology, we cannot be certain whether we will realize the anticipated value of such investments or realize the anticipated value within previously predicted time frames, in light of the economic uncertainty caused by the COVID-19 pandemic and steps we have taken to reduce workweek length and promote social distancing and remote work for employees.

-Decline in Demand for Products and Services.
-We have experienced, and expect to continue to experience, a decline in demand for our commercial and residential solar photovoltaic systems in light of the global economic slowdown caused by the COVID-19 pandemic and the associated decrease in corporate and consumer spending, which we expect will have a near-term adverse impact on our business, financial condition, results of operations, and cash flows.
-Additionally, as credit markets become more challenging, we may be unable to obtain financing for our commercial solar power projects, residential customers may be unable or unwilling to finance the cost of our products, we may have difficulties in reaching agreements with third parties to finance the construction of our solar power systems, and the parties that have historically provided this financing may cease to do so, or only do so on terms that are substantially less favorable for us or our customers, any of which could materially and adversely affect our revenue and growth of our business.
-We rely on financing structures that monetize a substantial portion of the federal investment tax credit ("ITC") available to owners of commercial and residential solar power systems.
-If the COVID-19 pandemic results in a prolonged recession and a reduction in taxable income, then our tax equity financing partners may experience a reduction in their ability to utilize the ITC, and we may consequently experience financing delays that affect the amount or timing of the available ITC, or they may only offer to finance projects on terms that are substantially less favorable for us or our customers, any of which could materially and adversely affect our revenues and the growth of our business.
-We may be unable to collect payments from our customers in the event they enter into bankruptcy or otherwise fail to make payments when due, or our customers may seek to terminate or renegotiate less favorable terms of current agreements or renewals, all of which could increase our credit and residual value losses, as well as our allowance for credit losses and early termination losses on leases.
+Decline in demand for products.
+We have experienced, and expect to continue to experience, a decline in demand for our solar panels in light of the global economic slowdown caused by the COVID-19 pandemic and the associated decrease in consumer spending, which we expect will have a near-term adverse impact on our business, financial condition, results of operations, and cash flows.
+Additionally, as credit markets become more challenging, customers may be unable or unwilling to finance the cost of our products, and the parties that have historically provided this financing may cease to do so, or only do so on terms that are substantially less favorable for our customers, any of which could materially and adversely affect our revenue and growth of our business.
 Cancellations or rescheduling of customer orders could result in the delay or loss of anticipated sales without allowing us sufficient time to reduce, or delay the incurrence of, our corresponding inventory and operating expenses.
-In addition, changes in forecasts or the timing of orders from these or other customers expose us to the risk of inventory shortages or excess inventory.
+In addition, changes in forecasts or the timing of orders from these or other customers expose us to the risks of inventory shortages or excess inventory.